getopenmono/monodocs/articles/architectural-overview.md

 A POR can be triggered in a number of different ways:

- * Pressing mono reset button
+ * Pressing Mono's reset button
- * If Mono's battery is completely drained, the power control subsystem will cut the CPU's supply.
-When Mono is charged, the power to the CPU will be restored and a POR happens.
+ * If Mono's battery is drained, the power control software will halt the CPU's.
+When Mono is charged, the system will wake the CPU and a software triggered POR happens.
  * Uploading a new application to Mono, using `monoprog`.
  * Your application can trigger a *SoftwareReset*, that results in a POR.